Domy24/rpmodel/README.md

-This project is a beta electric vehicle route planner, implemented with fastapi and vue.js.
+This project is a beta electric vehicle route planner, implemented with FastAPI and Vue.js.

 To try out the project, follow these steps:

-First, set up di API key of graphhopper and maptiler:
+First, set up the API keys of graphhopper and maptiler:

 ## API key